AdobeDocs/adobe-dev-console/src/pages/guides/projects/index.md

 We do not yet track service activity when
 * Your App Builder app action is invoked, nor any other activities of App Builder apps.
 * Your integration calls Adobe APIs or receives events from Adobe I/O Events.
-However, you can find information this information under the [Insights](../insights.md) tab.
+However, you can find this information under the [Insights](../insights.md) tab in a Project.

 Also, we do not yet track any service activity for any Creative Cloud app plugins (Adobe Express add-ons, UXP apps, or ZXP apps).
 Lastly, we do not yet track any service activity for the API key credential.